julgoetz/julgoetz/README.md

 ### :man_technologist: About Me :
 I'm Julian, a student from Germany.

 Still learning, git happens.
-So feel free to contact me per email, if you find any bugs.
+So feel free to contact me, if you find any bugs.

 ---